mtnsat/zerg/README.md

 - AWS_PRIVATE_KEY_PATH - path to the private key .pem
 - AWS_SECURITY_GROUP - name of an AWS security group to use

-You will then be bale to run the task with:
+You will then be able to run the task with:

 ```
 zerg rush helloaws